NoorMajdoub/Ajejaa_project/README.md

-#  SmartRoute AI
+#  3jeja

 **Real-Time AI-Powered Route Optimization for Delivery and Field Service Vehicles**

 ##  Project Overview

-SmartRoute AI is an intelligent assistant for transportation planning designed to reduce traffic contribution, fuel costs, and wasted time for companies operating delivery and service fleets.
+3jeja is an intelligent assistant for transportation planning designed to reduce traffic contribution, fuel costs, and wasted time for companies operating delivery and service fleets.

 This system leverages **real-time data**, **LLM reasoning**, and **driver-friendly notifications** to suggest **safe**, **fast**, and **place-aware** routes — all while adapting to changes mid-journey.